FNakano/MyLVGLWatch/docs/source/index.rst

 How to use the personal activity logger
 ------------------------------------------

-PAL more frequent state is screen off, counting time, waiting for the owner to touch its screen.
+PAL more frequent state is screen off, counting time, waiting for the owner to touch its screen (Figure 1 - right).
 It is, in some sense, *sleeping*.
 By touching the screen it turns on, displaying time.

-In display time state, screen brightness can be improved by touching on time.
+In display time state (Figure 1 - center), screen brightness can be improved by touching on time.
 Clicking *play* button inserts a *rodar* activity in the log.
 Clicking *pause* button inserts a *esperar* activity in the log.
 Other activities may be selected on the rolling menu at the right of the buttons.
 After selecting an activity, click on it to insert it in the log.
 There is a information bar, displaying date and battery charge, at the top of the screen.
 Touching it will switch the watch to the data transfer state.

-In data transfer state there is a button to exit the screen (back to display time screen), a text (more precisely an IP address) and a button to toggle transfer mode on/off.
+In data transfer state (Figure 1 - left) there is a button to exit the screen (back to display time screen), a text (more precisely an IP address) and a button to toggle transfer mode on/off.
 With *transfer mode on*, PAL tries to connect do *NameOfNetworkTP* network with password *0123456789*.
 Upon connection, the watch's IP address is displayed as text.
 In this state, another device (e.g. desktop), connected to the same network, can access the activity log by typing ``IP/eventLog.csv``.
 The activity log can be copied (downloaded) to the desktop, opened in a spreadsheet and its contents can be studied.

 Data transfer mode demands a lot from the battery.
 I recommend using it for as short as possible time, or plugging the watch to its charger.